jkoelndorfer/website/content/resume-content/experience/bigcommerce.md

   of software engineering.
 * Launched BigCommerce's next-gen service mesh proxy, Envoy, in the cloud development environment.
-* Reduced cost of cloud development environment by 35% (over $200,000 per year)
+* Reduced cost of cloud development environment by 35% (over $200,000 per year).
 * Improved developer tooling reliability, reducing engineering time lost from more than 2400 FTE-hours/year to less than 240 FTE-hours/year.
 * Built fully Terraformed, secure, CI-deployable Kubernetes cluster in just